asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 })
 ```

-Then we went on the quest to write the logic to satisfy it.
+After that, we went on the quest to write the logic to satisfy it.
 I mistakenly **jumped to conclusions**, skipping some intermediate steps, and stating that we would need an _API client_.

-Be strictly following the principle I advocated, **I shouldn't have done it**.
+Be strictly following the principle I advocated (going interface first), **I shouldn't have done it**.
 We should have first started testing the component itself, and only come to the API client when it was _strictly needed_.

 Doing a small recap: